solvaholic/octodns-sync/docs/add_pr_comment.md

 When a user proposes DNS configuration changes in a pull request, it may help to write the `octodns-sync` plan output to a comment in the pull request.

 This document describes two approaches for achieving this.
 Be aware that, for either approach, if users will propose DNS changes in pull requests **from forks** then it may be necessary to work around some GitHub token permission constraints.
+See [pull_request_target.md] for more details.

 When using this Action's built-in `add_pr_comment` feature, be aware it'll add a new comment for each run.
 To avoid creating a new comment for each run, and/or to get more control over the contents of the comment, use @peter-evans' [`create-or-update-comment` Action] instead.